Movie Review: “Unforgettable”

-Easily one of the best parts of this movie.
+Rosario Dawson was easily one of the best parts of this movie.
 Her performance made this movie watchable, as she delivered the dramatic and charismatic performance that made her character both relatable and interesting.
-The were a few scenes in which she significantly out performs everyone else in the movie even though she was not given much to work with.
-Her character was a bit dumb at times but she still makes the audience care about her character in an otherwise weak movie.
-It is always an impressive thing, to me, when an actor or actress' talent can shine through an otherwise bad movie and that was the case with Rosario Dawson in this movie.
-Bad movies can sometimes hurt a performer's career or reputation but, have no fear, Rosario Dawson will survive this one just fine.
+The were a few scenes in which she significantly out performed everyone else in the movie, even though she was not given much to work with.
+Her character was a bit dumb at times, but she still made the audience care about her character in an otherwise weak movie.
+It is always an impressive thing to me when an actor or actress' talent can shine through an otherwise bad movie and that was the case with Rosario Dawson in this movie.
+Bad movies can sometimes hurt a performer's career or reputation, but have no fear, Rosario Dawson will survive this one just fine.
 I did not like this movie, but I can admit that Rosario Dawson did a great job with her part in it.

 Con: Katherine Heigl's Character (-6pts)

-Tessa Connover is the centerpiece of this movie.
-She is the villain, she was the plot, and she was the suspense.
+Tessa Connover was the centerpiece of this movie.
+She was the villain, she was the plot, and she was the suspense.
 This story needed this character to work, but she just did not work for me.
-There were some scenes in which she is creepy and menacing but, as a whole, she is a one villain that is so obvious in her obsession that ir took away all of the suspense and all the uncertainty.
-A movie like this can only be as good as its villain and Tessa Connover was extremely poorly developed which made for a fairly boring movie-going experience for most of this movie.
+There were some scenes in which she was creepy and menacing, but as a whole, she was a one-note villain that was so obvious in her obsession that it took away all of the suspense and all of the uncertainty.
+A movie like this can only be as good as its antagonist, and Tessa Connover was not a great antagonist.

 Pro: Katherine Heigl (+5pts)